 Tesla is the innovator.

-Regardless of the plethora of tactics and tools that have bust onto the scene in the last ten years or so, all of these businesses followed the tried and tested rules.
-The only difference is that they excelled at one or more of them at a scale that’s beyond belief.
+Regardless of the plethora of tactics and tools that have bust onto the scene in the last ten years or so, all of these businesses abided by the tried and tested rule – that customers are always king.
+They then adopted particular strategies in order to serve said customer whilst at the same time making profit.

 Centre of the strategy

 Once your company has identified a lucrative business opportunity the next stage is to pinpoint your target market and then find out everything you can about them.

 From there designing a marketing funnel will help convert your target market into paying and ideally loyal customers.

 Building a successful marketing funnel relies on organising a lot of different variables so that they all working together towards a common goal.